 Highlights include an opening keynote address by U.S. Assistant Secretary for Indian Affairs Kevin Washburn (invited) and an evening book lecture and signing by human rights advocate and author Walter Echo-Hawk.

 Phil Weiser, Richard Collins, Carla Fredericks, Charles Wilkinson, Kristen Carpenter, Brad Udall

 University of Colorado Boulder.
 Getches-Wilkinson Center for Natural Resources, Energy, and the Environment and University of Colorado Boulder.
 School of Law.
 American Indian Law Program, "AGENDA: Free, Prior and Informed Consent: Pathways for a New Millennium" (2013).
 Free, Prior and Informed Consent: Pathways for a New Millennium (November 1).

-Business Organizations Law Commons, Environmental Law Commons, Environmental Policy Commons, Human Rights Law Commons, Indian and Aboriginal Law Commons, Indigenous Studies Commons, International Law Commons, Law and Race Commons, Legal Ethics and Professional Responsibility Commons, Legal Remedies Commons, Natural Resources Law Commons, Natural Resources Management and Policy Commons, Property Law and Real Estate Commons, Public Policy Commons, Social and Cultural Anthropology Commons
+Business Organizations Law Commons, Environmental Law Commons, Environmental Policy Commons, Human Rights Law Commons, Indigenous, Indian, and Aboriginal Law Commons, Indigenous Studies Commons, International Law Commons, Law and Race Commons, Legal Ethics and Professional Responsibility Commons, Legal Remedies Commons, Natural Resources Law Commons, Natural Resources Management and Policy Commons, Property Law and Real Estate Commons, Public Policy Commons, Social and Cultural Anthropology Commons